anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 JSON names, while others are implicit to the operation of HTTP and JSON, such as when a JSON name is specified to have a specific data type.

+Versioning of RDAP extensions is expected to follow the general principles described in [@MNOT-VERSIONING]:

+  - Newer versions of extensions are not to break existing clients.
+  - Backwards-compatible changes should be favored over incompatible ones.

 ### Breaking Changes in Revisions {#breaking_changes_revisions}

 A breaking change (also known as a backwards-incompatible change) occurs